 The best thing you can do to improve your chances of seeing river otters is to get on the water yourself.
-Whether are floating in a raft, inflatable kayak, or stand-up paddle board, it’s important to be putting yourself out there to see them consistently.
+Whether floating in a raft, inflatable kayak, or stand-up paddle board, it’s important to put yourself out there to see them consistently.

 River otters are active little animals and are constantly on the move.
 So sitting in one position for a while isn’t the best way to spot them.
 You gotta move to see them since they’re constantly moving.

 River otters are some of the most spectacular animals to spot in the wild.
 They are the animated manifestation of the soul of the river itself.
 Seeing a pod of otters swim in coordination upriver along the banks truly is a sight to be seen by anyone who loves visiting the outdoors.